-Performing proper guitar care is key to longevity in both the appearance and sound of your guitar.
+Performing proper guitar care is the key to longevity in both the appearance and sound of your guitar.
 Although guitars seem fairly low maintenance, every guitar player should practice guitar maintenance in order to keep their instrument in the best possible shape.

 1. Change the Strings Regularly